fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 Questions

 1. Why do we need potential outcomes at all?
 Can't we interpret the difference from a simple comparison of averages as the causal effect?

+2. Why do randomised trials not require the excludability assumption in order to lead to unbiased results?

 Answer